ankidroid/Anki-Android/ShowcaseView/README.md

 ShowcaseView
 ====
+Note: this is an edited version of the main repository, which supports down to API 7

 The ShowcaseView (SCV) library is designed to highlight and showcase specific parts of apps to the user with a distinctive and attractive overlay.
 This library is great for pointing out points of interest for users, gestures, or obscure but useful items.